LB--/Lacewing-Relay/README.md

 For other platforms (such as the Android NDK) see the documentation.

-Ubuntu users can also add the following to their software sources to get the `lacewing` and `lacewing-dev` packages:
+Ubuntu users can also add the following to their software sources to get the `liblacewing` and `liblacewing-dev` packages:

     deb http://ppa.launchpad.net/udp/ppa/ubuntu natty main
     deb-src http://ppa.launchpad.net/udp/ppa/ubuntu natty main